tre-wolf-scinta/Rooks/README.md

 * Arrow keys to move around the board
 * Spacebar to pick up a piece or cancel carrying a piece
 * Enter key to drop a piece
-* ctrl + alt + s to announce a summary of captures so far in the game
 * Mouse click (sighted players) select piece to move

 \## Project Structure